ericabxy/lua-oops/README.md

 ## Installing

-The Makefile places templates in "~/Templates" and the formatter in "~/.local/share/nautilus/scripts".
+The Makefile places templates in "&tilde;/Templates" and the formatter in "&tilde;/.local/share/nautilus/scripts".
 A Lua interpreter is required for the formatter to run.

 ## Creating a Class

-Make a new document from "new&lowline;class.template".
+Make a new document from "new&lowbar;class.template".
 Name the template and run "Format Lua Template" on it.
 This creates a new ".lua" file with names derived from the template filename.
 The formatter can batch any number of templates in one command.

 ## Creating a Subclass

-Make a new document from "new&lowline;subclass.template" and name the template.
+Make a new document from "new&lowbar;subclass.template" and name the template.
 Run "Format Lua Template" on this file _and_ the ".lua" file of the module it will inherit from.
 This creates a new ".lua" file as above but with a class table that inherits the superclass table.
 The formatter can batch any number of subclass templates from one superclass.

 ## Deriving Objects